bcahn7/STAT545-hw-Kozik-Pavel/README.md

  and various summary statistics it can graph.

 One issue I had was learning to center items.
 For instance, centering an image is different than centering a figure embedded within R code.
 Centering an image requires using the < center > command whereas centering a figure embedded in R required using fig.align="center".
-Similarly sometimes text was too distant from images.
+Sometimes something would appear one way when using knitr in R but differently once uploaded to github as well e.g. text alignment